marekborowiec/AMAS/README.md

 ```
 sudo apt-get install python3
 ```
-To use `AMAS` as a Python package you can get it with  [pip](https://pip.pypa.io/en/latest/installing.html) from the [Python Package Index](https://pypi.python.org/pypi/amas/):
+To use `AMAS` as a Python module you can get it with  [pip](https://pip.pypa.io/en/latest/installing.html) from the [Python Package Index](https://pypi.python.org/pypi/amas/):
 ```
 pip install amas
 ```